 Simple English definitions for legal terms

-Read a random definition: administrative agency
+Read a random definition: Requests for admission

 Constitutional rights are the special protections and freedoms that the U.S. Constitution promises to all people.
 Some of these rights are written down in the Bill of Rights, like the right to speak freely and the right to a fair trial.
 But some rights are not written down, like the right to privacy.
 These rights are decided by judges in important court cases.
 Even though we have these rights, sometimes people disagree about how to use them.